-- having regard to the Council text (15599/2004), - having regard to the Commission proposal to the Council (COM(2004)0221)1 - having regard to Article 34(2)(c) of the Treaty on European Union, - having regard to Article 39(1) of the Treaty on European Union, pursuant to which the Council consulted Parliament (C6-0097/2004), - having regard to Rules 93 and 51 of its Rules of Procedure, - having regard to the report of the Committee on Civil Liberties, Justice and Home Affairs and the opinions of the Committee on Foreign Affairs and the Committee on Legal Affairs (A6-0160/2005), - 1.
-Approves the Council text as amended; - 2.
-Calls on the Commission to alter its proposal accordingly, pursuant to Article 250(2) of the EC Treaty; - 3.
+- having regard to the initiative by the Kingdom of Sweden (10215/2004)1, - having regard to Article 34(2)(b) of the Treaty on European Union, - having regard to Article 39(1) of the Treaty on European Union, pursuant to which the Council consulted Parliament (C6-0153/2004), - having regard to Rules 93 and 51 of its Rules of Procedure, - having regard to the report of the Committee on Civil Liberties, Justice and Home Affairs (A6-0162/2005), - 1.
+Approves the initiative by the Kingdom of Sweden as amended; - 2.
+Calls on the Council to alter the text accordingly; - 3.
 Calls on the Council to notify Parliament if it intends to depart from the text approved by Parliament; - 4.
-Asks the Council to consult Parliament again if it intends to amend substantially the text submitted for consultation; - 5.
-Instructs its President to forward its position to the Council and Commission.
+Asks the Council to consult Parliament again if it intends to amend the initiative by the Kingdom of Sweden substantially; - 5.
+Instructs its President to forward its position to the Council, the Commission and the Government of the Kingdom of Sweden.